 Crop production and agricultural soils are currently estimated to emit only c.
-1 % of total NMVOC emissions (Table 1.1), and therefore do not yet require a methodology for calculation.
+7.6 % of total NMVOC emissions (Table 1.1), and therefore do not yet require a methodology for calculation.
 However, given current uncertainties regarding the magnitude of NMVOC emissions from agricultural crops, some information is given in this chapter, in order to provide background information and a tool to estimate the order of magnitude of these emissions, as well as to highlight current uncertainties.

 Particulate emissions are reported in fractions varying from fine PM (smaller than 2.5 μm (PM2.5)) to coarse (total suspended particles (TSP)).
-Emissions from tillage land are currently estimated to account for c.
-2 %, c.
-6 % and c.
-8 % respectively of PM2.5, PM10 and TSP emissions in the EU, respectively.
+Emissions from crop cultivation and storage, handling and transport of agricultural products are currently estimated to account for c.
+1 %, c.
+11 % and c.
+12 % respectively of PM2.5, PM10 and TSP emissions in the EU, respectively.

 This chapter is divided into two separate sections.
 The first section, the main part of the chapter, provides guidance on methodologies for calculating emissions at the Tier 1 and Tier 2 levels.
 The second part, the annexes, provides the scientific documentation underlying the Tier 1 and 2 methodologies and guidance for the development of Tier 3 methodologies.